 COVID-19 Updates & Response

 At all times, the CCSM faculty and staff are committed to providing a safe and healthy environment for our students and families and will be following city, county, and state public health guidelines, and will adapt to any changes required by these guidelines.
 As of May 6th, 2021, Los Angeles County moved to the less restrictive yellow tier, which allows in person private lessons to resume.
-At this time, all group classes and ensembles must continue to meet virtually.
+At this time, some group classes and ensembles must continue to meet virtually.
 Any students wishing to continue online private lessons may continue to do so.

 Distance learning will continue to be an option for students who prefer to remain online.